freest-lang/freest-lang.github.io/downloads.md

 | 1.0.1   | Jul 22, 2020 | [Changelog]({{ site.url }}{{ site.baseurl }}/downloads/#version-101)  | [Download](http://rss.di.fc.ul.pt/wp-content/uploads/2020/07/FreeST-1.0.1.zip){: .btn }  |

 ### Changelog

+#### Version 3.0.0
+- REPL (freesti)
+- New syntax for kinds: 1S and *S for linear and unrestricted session types, 1T and *T for linear and unrestricted functional types
+- Higher-order session types (removed kinds ML and MU)
+- New syntax for functions: 1-> and *-> (or simply ->) for linear and unrestricted functions
+- Pattern matching on function arguments (datatype constructors and internal choices)
+- 'End' type and 'close' function for closing channels
+- Simple module system
+- Shared channels
+- Library functions to work with shared channels
+- Library functions to work with concurrency
+- Primitives for file handling
+- Primitives for handling Standard Input/Output (stdout, stdin and stderr)
+- 'hPut' functions to interact with a shared printing system
+- Builtin support for lists of integers: [], [1,2,3] and (1::2::[])
+- Library functions over lists ('import List')
+- Bug fixes

 #### Version 2.2.0
 - Fork can be used with and without type parameters